Every 2nd and 4th Saturday - Bluegrass Circle Jam

 The storytelling shows are family friendly "most enjoyed by those 8 and above."
 Each show has several professional storytellers plus “a few folks that just know how to spin a good yarn!" says Bynum Storyteller Cynthia Raxter.
 The shows also feature a local top comedian as emcee.

 The BFP Storytelling Series started in November 2015 with Tellebration™. ”Since it was Saturday night, I wanted it to be just a little bit fancy.” says Producer Cynthia Raxter.
 “I brought triple cream brie - Chapel Hill storyteller Ken Corsbie brought dark chocolate-dipped shortbread cookies!”
 Several months (and cookie trays later), “I realized this was more than just a show.
 It’s a party with friends.
-And some of my friends are really good storytellers!”
+And some of the friends are really good storytellers!”

 The old Bynum General Store twinkles on second Saturdays.
 Go planning to visit and hear very good storytelling.
 Bynum resident Rebekkah Cote agrees, “Storytelling nights end up being the best nights after all!”